 The Yucatán was an important area for the ancient Maya, and the civilization has left its mark.
 As a result, you can watch a demonstration of the Mayan ball game every Friday in Mérida’s main square.

-The wealth of Merida was made thanks to the trade in henequen, an agave plant that can be turned into a fibre.
-To this day the lavish mansions built by wealthy families in the 19th-century can be seen on the avenues leading away from the main square.
+The wealth of Mérida was made thanks to the henequen industry; it’s an agave plant that can be turned into a fiber.
+To this day, the lavish mansions built by wealthy families in the 19th century can be seen on the avenues leading away from the main square.

 Many of these old estates were once used to grow henequen, but these days they serve as tourist attractions.
-The whole area surrounding Merida is dotted with them, but there are some within half an hour drive of town.
+The whole area surrounding Mérida is dotted with them, but there are some within a half-hour drive of town.
 Hacienda Xcanatun is just on the outskirts of the city.

-As part of a drive to encourage cycling, several of the main avenues in Merida are shut to cars from late Saturday night to late Sunday.
-Take out a rental bike and join in as residents enjoy their city, including the impressive Paseo Montejo with its old mansions.
+As part of a drive to encourage cycling, several of the main avenues in Mérida are shut to cars from late Saturday night to late Sunday.
+Hire a rental bike and join in as residents enjoy their city, including the impressive Paseo Montejo with its old mansions.

-Spend an afternoon wandering the labyrinthine alleyways of the Lucas de Galvez market to get a flavour of local life.
-Sample some of the food and drink or stock up on souvenirs to take home.
+Spend an afternoon wandering the labyrinthine alleyways of the Lucas de Galvez Market to get a flavor of local life.
+Sample some of the food and drinks, or stock up on souvenirs to take home.

 Another part of the Mayan legacy in the city is the food.
 Go for a meal at traditional eateries such as La Chaya Maya to sample the best of the local cuisine.

-Merida has an impressive array of cultural institutions, including a number of art galleries and the Museum of the Mayan World.
-The latter is particularly impressive and makes for a must-see if you’ve got the slightest interest in Mayan history.
+Mérida has an impressive array of cultural institutions, including a number of art galleries and the Grand Museum of the Mayan World.
+The latter is particularly impressive and a must-see if you have the slightest interest in Mayan history.